delattr/grandpy-bot/README.md

 # GrandPy Bot
-GrandPy Bot is a web application which localizes the address of a place you are looking for and tells you an irrelevent information about the neighborhood of the address.
+GrandPy Bot is a web application which localizes the address of a place you are looking for and tells you an irrelevent information about the neighborhood of the place.

 ## Supported language
 - French